 Centralized Control Remained Unchanged

 The internet began as a highly centralized entity.
 In the early days, it was primarily controlled by a few institutions and organizations, most notably ARPANET, which was funded by the U.S. Department of Defense in the late 1960s.
-This centralized control ensured rigorous standards and protocols but also limited widespread access and innovation.
+This centralized control ensured rigorous standards and protocols, but it also limited widespread access and innovation.

-1990s: The internet began to open up to the public.
+The internet began to open up to the public.
 The launch of web browsers like Mosaic and Netscape Navigator allowed users to navigate the web more easily.
 Companies like AOL and Yahoo! emerged, providing centralized portals for internet access.
 Social media started to make its mark toward the late '90s with platforms like Six Degrees and early blogging sites.